farshidshahmoradi1996/react-native-voice-recognizer/README.md

 ## Motivation
 <a href="https://github.com/react-native-community">`react-native-community`<a/> provides an awesome <a href="https://github.com/react-native-community/voice">@react-native-community/voice</a> for reconiting voice but sometimes you don't want to create your own voice reconizer also you want a clean way and recogniting with native platform tools.
 ## Feautures
-  - Tiny And Clean Way :rocket:.
+  - Tiny And Clean Way. :rocket:
-  - Native Implementation :chart_with_upwards_trend: .
+  - Native Implementation. :chart_with_upwards_trend:
-  - Easy To Use :heart_eyes: ( only have one method ) .
+  - Easy To Use. :heart_eyes: ( only have one method )
-  - No `ios` Support :hankey: ( may be add in future ) .
+  - No `ios` Support. :hankey: ( may be add in future )
 ## Result
 <a href="https://gifyu.com/image/lslg"><img src="https://s6.gifyu.com/images/3w0l7v.gif" alt="3w0l7v.gif" border="0" /></a>
 ## Installation